jknowles/opensdp_predictive_analytics/docs/opensdp_predictive_analytics.md

 graduation, according to the model.
 But if you look at the number of observations with predictions, you'll see that it is smaller than the total number of students.
-This is because R doesn't use observations that have missing data for any of the variables in the model.
+This is because R doesn't use observations that have missing data for any of the variables in the data.
+This is important to keep in mind when we are making predictions - if we want to handle missing data we have to do it in the data before we start applying model predictions to it.

 ```r